 • lethargy

 Seek immediate medical attention if you experience these symptoms.
 Bacterial and viral meningitis can be deadly.
 There’s no way to know if you have bacterial or viral meningitis just by judging how you feel.
-Your doctor will need to perform tests to determine which type you have.
+A doctor needs to perform tests to determine which type you have.

 Fungal meningitis symptoms